Adding Visual Effects

 return skia.Font(FONTS[key], size)

 Our browser also needs font metrics and measurements.
 In Skia, these are provided by the measureText and getMetrics methods.
 Let’s start with measureText replacing all calls to measure.
-For example, in the render method for a Tab, we must do:
+For example, in the paint method in InputLayout, we must do:

 class InputLayout: